West Virginia Surface Coal Mine Health and Safety Course Practice Test

 No

-Only if supervised
+Only if it reduces pain

 Next Question